by Jeff Robson

 So far, I’ve focussed on the incredible advantages of using dynamic array functions for financial modelling, however, there are a few things to consider:

 - Auditability: it’s not possible to trace a particular formula in a given cell back to see its individual components.
-A reviewer can simply look at the original formula entered and check that this is correct, however, it’s much more difficult to answer the question of “Where does that number come from?”.
+A reviewer can simply look at the original formula entered and check that this is correct, however, unless they’re used to these kinds of formulas, they may find it more difficult to answer the question of “Where does that number come from?”.
+On the plus side, some people may find dynamic array spreadsheets easier to audit because there is no way for formulas to be modified halfway across a row.

 - Complexity: the formulas are a little more complex and some functions that are very simple in standard Excel functions are quite complex if done using dynamic array functions (e.g. SUM doesn’t spill so we used the obscure MMULT function to simply add a column of values!).
 Hopefully, this will change over time as more dynamic array functions are added.